pac4j/pac4j/documentation/docs/clients/saml.md

 *pac4j* allows you to login with any SAML identity provider using the SAML v2.0 protocol.

-It has been tested with various SAML 2 providers: Okta, testshib.org, CAS SAML2 IdP, ...
+It has been tested with various SAML 2 providers: Okta, testshib.org, CAS SAML2 IdP, Shibboleth v3...

 ## 1) Dependency